-The council is on track to meet the targets set out in the Carbon Management Plan, however the figures for the final year 2019/20 are not yet available, as we await the complete energy and water data.
+The council is on track to meet the targets set out in the Carbon Management Plan, however the figures for the final year 2019/20 are not available until August of this year, as we await the complete energy and water data.
 These are reported annually to the Scottish Government in November.
 The council are currently developing a new Climate change Strategy which will set a target to reduce WDC carbon emissions to 'net zero' by 2045 which will align with Scottish Government targets.
 We are working to have this completed by the end of 2020.